 There will be a few blank copies available on site if you do not have access to a printer; however, it helps the check-in process run much smoother if the waiver is completed ahead of time.

 - Water bottle, with the name of the participant on it.

-- A baseball glove with the name of the participant on it – see below for more details:
+- A baseball/softball glove with the name of the participant on it – see below for more details:

 Each Major and Minor League Baseball camp is different.
 Some teams ask participants to bring bats in addition to gloves, while others require only gloves.
 Clinic-specific information will be emailed to you two days prior to your clinic.

 Ripken Baseball provides all necessary equipment for each player except a glove.
 The group will provide bats, helmets, etc. at the instructional stations; however, your participant is encouraged to bring their own batting gear to limit shared equipment.

 Will there be additional waivers on site?